 WASHINGTON, Oct.
-31 (UPI) -- An additional suspected case of cutaneous, or skin, anthrax infection was discovered Wednesday as FBI investigators poured through travel records and interviewed friends and co-workers of a New York hospital worker who became the fourth person to die from the inhaled form of the infection.
+31 (UPI) -- An additional suspected case of cutaneous anthrax infection was discovered Wednesday as FBI investigators poured through travel records and interviewed friends and co-workers of a New York hospital worker who became the fourth person to die from the inhaled form of the infection.

-New York health officials said Kathy Nguyen, 61, of the Bronx, who worked in the supply room of Manhattan Eye, Ear and Throat Hospital died around 1:15 a.m.
+New York health officials said Kathy Nguyen, 61, of the Bronx, who had worked in the supply room of Manhattan Eye, Ear and Throat Hospital died around 1:15 a.m.
 Wednesday.
-Officials also were investigating whether a second person at the hospital also might have anthrax infection -- this however, was a potential case of cutaneous or skin anthrax.

 Officials said Nguyen, the fourth inhalation anthrax death in the nation, had lived alone, had no family in New York and had been too ill to be able to provide investigators clues to where she might have come in contact with anthrax.